oofaish/countdownCube/README.md

 countdown cube is a jQuery plugin that is in form of a bunch of rotating 3d cubes.
 You can see an example in http://cigari.co.uk/countdown

-make sure you ahve jQuery loaded - link the following files:
+make sure you have jQuery loaded - link the following files:

     <link rel="stylesheet" href="countdownCube.css"/>
     <script type="text/javascript" src="countdowncube.js"></script>